00-berni/proj_0/README.md

 The visibility plot

-## Bibliography
+## References

- - _Explanatory supplement to the Astronomical almanac_
+ 1. _Explanatory supplement to the Astronomical almanac_
- - _Textbook on Spherical Astronomy_
+ 2. _Textbook on Spherical Astronomy_